-HD 19467 is a white to yellow main sequence dwarf star that can be located in the constellation of Eridanus.
-It is calculated at being 7.000 Billion Years old.
-This information comes from ExoPlanet.
 HIP14501 is the reference name for the star in the Hipparcos Star Catalogue.
 The Id of the star in the Henry Draper catalogue is HD19467.
-HD 19467 has at least 1 Extrasolar Planets believed to be in orbit around the star.

-The location of the star in the galaxy is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
+The location of the main sequence star in the night sky is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
 The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
 If the R.A. is positive then its eastwards.
-The Declination is how far north or south the star is compared to the celestial equator and is expressed in degrees.
-For HD 19467, the location is 03h 07m 18.58 and -13d45` 40.1 .
+The Declination is how far north or south the object is compared to the celestial equator and is expressed in degrees.
+For HD 19467, the location is 03h 07m 18.58 and -13° 45` 40.1 .

 All stars like planets orbit round a central spot, in the case of planets, its the central star such as the Sun.
 In the case of a star, its the galactic centre.
 The constellations that we see today will be different than they were 50,000 years ago or 50,000 years from now.
 Proper Motion details the movements of these stars and are measured in milliarcseconds.
-The star is moving -260.77 ± 000.34 towards the north and -007.81 ± 000.62 east if we saw them in the horizon.
+The star is moving -260.77 ± 0.34 milliarcseconds/year towards the north and -7.81 ± 0.62 milliarcseconds/year east if we saw them in the horizon.

 HD 19467 has a spectral type of G3V.
-This means the star is a white to yellow main sequence dwarf star.
-The star has a B-V Colour Index of 0.64 which means the star's temperature has been calculated using information from Morgans @ Uni.edu at being 5,755 Kelvin.
+This means the star is a yellow main sequence star.
+The star has a B-V Colour Index of 0.64 which means the star's temperature is about 5,755 Kelvin.
+The temperature was calculated using information from Morgans @ Uni.edu at being .

 The star's metallicity is -0.150000, this value is the fractional amount of the star that is not Hydrogen (X) or Helium (Y).
 An older star would have a high metallicity whereas a new star would have a lower one.